Skip to main content

 LDAP Account Dataset

-Guandata BI supports automatically obtaining data from LDAP and achieving seamless integration of account data between enterprise LDAP systems and Guandata BI analysis platform through account synchronization.
-This feature was launched in version 5.4.0.
-The difference from the original LDAP account association function is that LDAP account association requires manual account creation and cannot automatically update accounts.
-However, LDAP account dataset can rely on the account synchronization function to automatically create and update accounts, keeping them consistent with LDAP node status.
+Guandata BI supports automatically retrieving data from LDAP and synchronizing account data seamlessly between enterprise LDAP systems and the Guandata BI analytics platform through Account Sync.
+This feature was introduced in version 5.4.0.
+Unlike the previous LDAP account binding feature, which required manual account creation and did not support automatic updates, the LDAP Account Dataset can automatically create and update accounts through Account Sync so that they remain consistent with LDAP node status.

-This section will use an example to completely describe the entire process of LDAP account dataset from creating LDAP connection to completing account synchronization.
+This section uses an example to describe the full process from creating the LDAP connection to completing Account Sync with an LDAP Account Dataset.

-Among them, URL is the LDAP server address, and search location means only synchronizing node information under this directory.
+Here, URL is the LDAP server address, and Search Location determines that only node information under that directory is synchronized.

 • ObjectClass

-Please check the sources and corresponding fields for account synchronization required fields including but not limited to the following:
+Check the source and mapped fields for the Account Sync requirements below, including but not limited to the following:

 Field